cmcarey/oneflashcard/README.md

 ![](images/ci.png)

 **Github Actions** are used to run the CICD workflow.
 Currently, each change / PR triggers a full run of the integration tests.
-The integration tests are run in an identical manner to how they would be run locally.
+The integration tests are run in the same manner as they would be run locally

 # Documentation